jxrvys/jxrvys/README.md

 - I'll probably learn Swift at some point

 ### Extras
 - I do a bit of frickery with Darwin Unix
-- I'm also the dev of the ARM64 branch of Nyarch Linux
 - I use Arch btw :3
 - Aviation nerd
 - neko